Great Ormond Street Hospital (GOSH) is a specialist children's hospital providing state-of-the-art management and research in paediatric conditions.

 During the placement you will be supervised by a responsible clinician or consultant to make sure you do not engage in any activity beyond your level of competence or pose a risk to the child, parents or other team members.

 You are required to remain professional; we therefore ask you to dress professionally/smart for your placement.
 Should you be completing a placement where scrubs are required, we recommend that you bring your own scrubs that are bare below the elbow.
 Scrubs are provided in most departments but are not always available.

 Will students on elective have the opportunity to work in various fields within paediatrics and/or engage in medical research/education?

-Students will have the opportunity to complete projects and audits as part of their placement, but this would need to be discussed with the student’s supervisor.
+Students may have the opportunity to complete projects and audits as part of their placement, but this would need to be discussed with the student’s supervisor.